-- 5(3) Upon receipt of a reference pursuant to paragraph 5(2), the Board shall, as soon as is reasonably practicable and ordinarily within two months of the date of the reference, decide whether to accept or decline the reference. - 5(4) The decision of the Board to accept or decline the reference shall depend on whether, in its opinion, the criteria at paragraph 4(1), taking account of the considerations in paragraph 4(2), are met in relation to the matter referred. - 5(5) Where the Board has decided to accept a reference made pursuant to paragraph 5(2), it shall, within fourteen days thereafter, give notice in writing of its decision to the Participants.
+- 5(3) Upon receipt of a reference pursuant to paragraph 5(2), the Board shall, as soon as is reasonably practicable and ordinarily within two months of the date of the reference, decide whether to accept or decline the reference. - 5(4) The decision of the Board to accept or decline the reference shall depend on whether, in its opinion, the criteria at paragraph 4(1), taking account of the considerations in paragraph 4(2), are met in relation to the matter referred. - 5(5) If, in the opinion of the Board, it is appropriate that the matters that form the subject of the investigation should extend beyond those contained within the reference from the Participant, or that any matters contained within the reference from the Participant should be excluded from the investigation, the Board may decide either to include or exclude any such matters from the investigation as appropriate. - 5(6) Where the Board has decided to accept a reference made pursuant to paragraph 5(2), it shall, within fourteen days thereafter, give notice in writing of its decision to the Participants. - 5(7) Where the Board has decided to decline a reference made pursuant to paragraph 5(2) it shall:- - (i) give notice in writing of its decision and the reasons for it to the relevant Participant within fourteen days; and - (ii) if it thinks fit, publish its decision.

-- 5(6) If, in the opinion of the Board, it is appropriate that the matters that form the subject of the investigation should extend beyond those contained within the reference from the Participant, or that any matters contained within the reference from the Participant should be excluded from the investigation, the Board may decide either to include or exclude any such matters from the investigation as appropriate. - 5(7) Where the Board has decided to decline a reference made pursuant to paragraph 5(2) it shall:- - (i) give notice in writing of its decision and the reasons for it to the relevant Participant within fourteen days; and - (ii) if it thinks fit publish its decision. - 5(8) Where a Participant is conducting an investigation into the conduct of a Member or Member Firm of which the Board is aware, or the Board otherwise becomes aware of matters relating to the conduct of a Member or Member Firm, and in either case the Board is of the opinion that the grounds for an investigation under paragraph 4(1), taking account of the considerations in paragraph 4(2), have been met, the Board may, after consultation with any Participant whose Members or Member Firms may be concerned in an investigation, decide that the matter shall be dealt with by the AADB in accordance with this Scheme. - 5(9) Where the Board has decided pursuant to paragraph 5(8), that a matter should be dealt with by the AADB it shall give notice in writing of its decision and the reasons for it to the Participants.
-Upon receipt of such notice, the relevant Participant shall forthwith suspend any investigation relating to the matter on its part. - 5(10) (i) Where the Board considers that it has insufficient information about a matter to determine whether a Member or Member Firm is liable to investigation under paragraph 4(1):-
+- 5(8) Where a Participant has received a complaint and/or is conducting an investigation into the conduct of one or more of its Members of which the Board is aware, or the Board otherwise becomes aware of matters relating to the conduct of a Member, and, in either case, the Board, on consideration:- - (i) is of the opinion that the criteria at paragraph 4(1), taking account of the considerations in paragraph 4(2), have been met; and - (ii) is satisfied that no disciplinary proceedings (going beyond an investigation) have been instituted by a Participant in relation to the conduct in question, the Board may, after consultation with any Participant whose Member(s) may be concerned with an investigation, decide that the matter shall be dealt with by the AADB in accordance with this Scheme.

-- (a) it may, subject as follows, direct the Executive Counsel to make preliminary enquiries before deciding whether or not the matter should be investigated; and - (b) it shall inform the relevant Participant where any direction is made to the Executive Counsel at (a) above; and - (c) where a matter has also been referred to the Board pursuant to paragraph 5(2), the time in which the Board shall be required to decide whether or not to investigate the matter for the purposes of paragraph 5(3) shall be extended by such period as shall be reasonable for the required preliminary enquiries to be carried out.
+- 5(9) Where the Board has decided pursuant to paragraph 5(8), that a matter should be dealt with by the AADB it shall give notice in writing of its decision and the reasons for it to the Participants.
+Upon receipt of such notice, the relevant Participant shall forthwith suspend any investigation relating to the matter on its part. - 5(10) Where the Board considers that it has insufficient information about a matter to determine whether a Member is liable to investigation under paragraph 4(1), it may direct the Executive Counsel to make preliminary enquiries before deciding whether or not the matter should be investigated.
+In that event the relevant Participant shall be informed accordingly by the Board and the time in which the Board shall be required to decide whether or not to investigate the matter shall be extended by such period as shall be reasonable for the required preliminary enquiries to be carried out.

-(ii) Paragraph 5(10) may only be exercised in respect of Members or Member Firms of a Participant in accordance with the terms of a protocol to be agreed between the Board and that Participant.
-Amendment of any protocol from time to time shall be by agreement between the parties to the protocol.